 The District of Sooke is located in British Columbia, Canada on the southern tip of Vancouver Island.
-Sooke rests along the coast, overlooking the Salish Sea and Sooke Basin, and flanks the banks of the Sooke River.
-The District has an excellent reputation as a place with a high-quality of life and is known for its proximity to a scenic coast and riverfront and celebrated small-town charm.
-Sooke is a popular tourist destination for outdoor for enthusiasts and others that appreciate the spectacular natural beauty.
+Sooke rest along the coast, overlooking Salish Sea and Sooke Basin, and flanks the banks of the Sooke River.
+The District has an excellent reputation as a place with a high-quality of life; its proximity to a scenic coast and riverfront with a celebrated small-town charm.
+Sooke is a popular tourist for destination outdoor for enthusiasts and others that appreciate spectacular natural beauty.